 Look for the Exclusions

 Be careful with any specific exclusions.
 For example, with the medical coverage.
 Look to see what it says about pre-existing conditions.
 If an individual has a heart condition, for example, the insurance may not cover this.
-Meaning if a health event took place that involved the heart.
+Meaning that a health event took place that involved the heart.
 The travel insurance would not cover this.

 Having the peace of mind that comes with travel insurance for Canadians can make the trip away from home all the more pleasant.